 In addition, BuzzSumo also hosts webinars that can be directly accessed from within the product.
 That’s pretty neat.
 Essentially, their product is their marketing platform.

-Of BuzzSumo’s current 50,000 users, about 300 have subscribed to the paid version since it recently launched in September of 2014.
+Of BuzzSumo’s current 50,000 users, about 300 have subscribed to the paid version since it was recently launched in September of 2014.
 With a company of only 4 people, they are hoping to leverage the in-product marketing to grow the user base.

 Not every company has a SaaS platform or software product into which marketing features can be incorporated.
 While this example may not apply to some industries or companies, the essence of “making it easy for your customers” and “making your product your marketing” should still be a guiding principle.